cockles98/Body_Attraction_Simulator/README.md

 # N-Body Solver 3D
 The N-body problem involves calculating the motion of multiple bodies under the influence of each other (gravity).
-This Python code implements a numerical solution for the N-body problem in 3D space using the Runge-Kutta of Order 4 (RK4) method and creates an animation to display it.
+This Python code implements a numerical solution for the N-body problem in 3D space using the Runge-Kutta of Order 4 (RK4) method, and then creates an animation to display it.

 # Problem Statement
 The N-body problem refers to the gravitational interaction between multiple bodies, and the specific Ordinary Differential Equation (ODE) being solved describes the gravitational interaction between these bodies.
 More precisely, the ODE being solved is a set of second-order ODE representing the gravitational interaction between all bodies.